 So that's a good overview of the basics of saline implants.
 I kind of dabbled in silicone, but we'll really dive in in another video.

-Question #1: Why did you choose to get saline implants?
+Question #1: Why did you choose to get saline breast implants?

 That's fitting for the topic!
 I chose to get saline implants because I try to live a very all-natural holistic lifestyle.
 I felt that saline reflected that for me.
 If I had a rupture, I wouldn't have to worry about having to absorb silicone, I would know immediately.